 Patient Vaughn Perkins is a 3rd generation native Arizonian.
-He is a Vietnam Veteran who spent time flying helicopters in the regular Army, the National Guard, for State Police and part-time for the local news.
+He is a Vietnam Veteran who spent time flying helicopters in the Army, the National Guard, State Police, and part-time for the local news.
 He has been married to his high school sweetheart for 49 years and he has 3 children and 9 grandchildren.
 He is 71-years-old.
 With such an active lifestyle, he was told he was experiencing his knee pain because of it.
-Most of the time, being active is good and healthy for a person’s body, but this wasn’t the exact case for him.
+Most of the time, being active is good and healthy for a person’s body, but this wasn’t exactly the case for him.

 Vaughn’s previous surgeries and his Mako System Total Knee Replacement Surgery with Dr. Brian Gruber, Orthopedic Surgeon

 In 2011, shortly after retiring, Vaughn had his first knee replacement surgery, and it did not go exactly as planned.

 “It did not go as well as I had hoped, and I postponed the second knee for 8 years using a series of shots that helped but I knew I would eventually have the surgery for the remaining knee,” he said.

 After this surgery, Vaughn described his pain, saying he was limping and favoring his right side.
 He feared and knew that this would encourage hip and back problems and that he eventually would need to replace his other knee.

 “A high school friend told me about Dr. Gruber and after researching him I set up an appointment.
 He was easy to talk to and confident that I was doing the right thing with my surgery,” he said.